-We are concerned over low cost sterilization clinics and traveling Veterinarians and would like the community to understand how these surgeries are performed by our doctors and trained staff.
+We are concerned over low cost sterilization clinics with traveling Veterinarians and would like the community to understand how these surgeries are performed by our doctors and trained staff.
 In particular, we have seen a higher number of surgical complications, than normally expected, in patients that have gone to the traveling low cost surgeons.
 These complications have included inadequate post-surgical pain control, infected and inflamed incisions, and recently 2 patients passed away at home shortly after their surgery.
 Most animals have been sent home with no post-op pain medications after these major procedures, which we find unacceptable.

 The following demonstrates how surgical procedures are done at Bay Animal Hospital:

-Most pet owners mistakenly think these surgeries are performed exactly the same at all veterinary hospitals/clinics.
+Most pet owners mistakenly think these surgeries are performed exactly the same at all veterinary hospitals.
 Pet owners should be encouraged to ask questions about the specifics of how their pet's procedure will be performed before making their decision.

 Bay Animal doctors and staff are dedicated to quality health care for pets and quality service to our clients.
 As each pet deserves our full, undivided attention, we will reserve the right to limit the number of surgeries we do each day.